riya-rjha/OOPs-Java/Methods/Static Methods.md

 ### Accessing static variables

-We cannot access a non-static method or variable in a static context or method.
+- We cannot access a non-static method or variable in a static context or method.
 This is because to run the non-static method, an instance or an object of the class is required.
 And a non-static method is treated as an instance/object, whereas a static method is not dependent on objects.
-Logically, you can't access non-static methods because a static method would require an instance of class, but the non-static method is itself an instace, and that would further require an instantiation of it's own class.
-Static methods are loaded first in memory.
+- Logically, you can't access non-static methods because a static method would require an instance of class, but the **non-static method is itself an instace**, and that would further require an instantiation of it's own class.
+- Static methods are loaded first in memory.
+- **Static methods can access only static methods** but non-static can accept both.
+- It is important to note that a non-static method or variable can be accessed in a non-static class or method.
+Logically, the non static method knows that it will get it's object created.
+It's super class too knows that it will also have it's object created.
+So, both the classes' objects will be created in the main function which is static.
+- We should not use this keyword with static, because by convention it is accessed through it's className.
+Also, we can't use non-static variables of the class in that method as it would account to an object being used in the static-method, and objects are non-static.
+The objects would require creation of an instance of the class.
+- A non-static class created in the file would give an error when trying to access the methods without static reference.
+This is because the class is then dependent on the outer class.
+But when the class is made static, it becomes independent of the outer class.
+- *Static methods are bound to classes & not objects*.
+- The outermost class is the top level class that is non-static.
+Non-public classes can be declared within the top level class.
+- Top level classes do not require instantitation of another class to be accessed.
+- The static code block is executed first and only once.

+## Internal working of statements